 How to avoid unsuccessful manufacturing software implementation?
-Common production planning and scheduling mistakes.
+Production planning and scheduling mistakes.

-Here are 5 lessons, which will help you to avoid possible implementation mistakes.
+Here are 5 lessons, which will help you to avoid possible manufacturing software implementation mistakes.

-Failed software implementations are typically a taboo topic in the manufacturing world and are often swept under the rug.
+Failed manufacturing software implementations are typically taboo in the manufacturing world and are often swept under the rug.

-The reasons for failure could be numerous from the lack of engagement in the project and lackluster support of manager, to wrong choice of software, which doesn’t function as promised where resources and training needed at the start were underestimated.
+Failure could be numerous, from the lack of engagement in the project and lacklustre support of the manager to the wrong choice of software, which doesn’t function as promised.
+Resources and training needed at the start were underestimated.

-Have you had any problems with implementation?
+Have you had any problems with manufacturing software implementation?
 You don’t know how to deal with them?

-In this article you are going to learn how to go through implementation process successfully.
+In this article, you are going to learn how to go through the manufacturing software implementation process successfully.

 Setting up a test account does not mean that you automatically become our Client, i.e. we are cooperating with some large companies being their inspiration to simplify ERP systems as well as students.
-However there is a group of cooperators who haven’t become our Clients so far, although both parties tried their best to change it.
+However, a group of cooperators haven’t become our Clients so far, although both parties tried their best to change it.

-There are many manufacturers in our database, which considering their industry profile, history, goals, etc. are the perfect match for our production planning software, based on many years of our experience.
+Many manufacturers in our database, which considering their industry profile, history, goals, etc., are the perfect match for our production planning software, based on many years of our experience.
 We create the best solutions to facilitate their daily job.
 But they still failed to use these solutions.
 Why?

 Let’s study these 5 typical mistakes to make sure you will not repeat them.

 You have been searching for effective solutions for some time and came across Prodio.
-Finally, after observing it for a while you decided to set up your account.
-Being a conscious client you also made sure to prepare a list of questions regarding settings, potential problems and difficulties.
-You are well aware of the fact that things at the production hall must work without a hitch from day one.
-However everything you did so far was only in theory, not in practice.
+Finally, after observing it for a while, you decided to set up your account.
+Being a conscious client, you also prepared a list of questions regarding settings, potential problems and difficulties.
+You are well aware that things at the production hall must work without a hitch from day one.
+However, everything you did so far was only in theory, not in practice.

-Regardless of tips we give you – reality will put all of them to the test the most effectively.
-Eight in ten potential problems solve themselves as soon as you use testing software in your manufacture, so no more theory, start practising!
-Otherwise you will get stuck in your own quest for perfection.
-Remember, that if ex. after 3 weeks you decide to change the idea of organisation, you can always phone us to zero your account, so you can start from scratch.
+Regardless of tips, we give you – reality will put all of them to the test the most effectively.
+Eight in ten potential problems solve themselves as soon as you use testing software in your manufacture, so no more theory, start practicing!
+Otherwise, you will get stuck in your own quest for perfection.
+Remember, if ex. after 3 weeks you decide to change the organisation’s idea, you can always phone us to zero your account so that you can start from scratch.

 Some people offer Prodio solution, they seem very nice, so you decide to meet them.
-In the conversation it turns out that this lovely and creative person had already a company, which had grown so big, that finally went down, as it was impossible to control the whole project.
-Now, to avoid making the same mistakes, they want a fresh start to try once again, but this time with Prodio software.
+In the conversation, it turns out that this lovely and creative person had already a company, which had grown so big that it finally went down, as it was impossible to control the whole project.
+To avoid making the same mistakes, they want a fresh start to try once again, but this time with Prodio software.
 Hence the reason for the meeting.

-Than, six months pass from the last meeting.
-There have been all kind of excuses: from the large number of orders, to lack of time and employees holidays.
+Then, six months pass since the last meeting.
+There have been all kinds of excuses: from many orders to lack of time and employees holidays.
 It is the middle of the season, but it seems that the same mistakes get repeated and repeated – but why?
-How much time and money must be wasted to finally find a few hours for constructive optimization?
+How much time and money must be wasted to find a few hours for constructive optimization finally?
 That’s when you ask yourself a question: “Why haven’t we started earlier?”.
-Here is a perfect example to illustrate this situation.
+How much information flow costs is a perfect example to illustrate this situation.

 3) All in one package

-We are not talking here about large companies, which search for extended ERP systems, as for them Prodio would be too simple (these leads we direct straight to our competitors).
-We rather mean small manufactures, which don’t have large orders and warehouses, and simply wish to invest in advanced production, inventory and accounting software for their business.
+We are not talking about large companies, which search for extended ERP systems; for them, Prodio would be too simple (these leads we direct straight to our competitors).
+We rather mean small manufactures, which don’t have large orders and warehouses and wish to invest in advanced production, inventory and accounting software for their business.

-Once again we are not focusing on the big companies, but rather small manufactures, which usually don’t have any data archives, encrypted hard drives and use poorly secured Wifi networks.
+Once again, we are not focusing on the big companies, but rather small manufactures, which usually don’t have any data archives, encrypted hard drives and used poorly secured Wifi networks.

-It is believed that for those small manufacturers it is a much better solution to store all software data at the external server with encrypted connection, which is simpler, cheaper and more convenient in comparison with internal infrastructure.
+It is believed that it is a much better solution for those small manufacturers to store all software data at the external server with the encrypted connection, which is simpler, cheaper and more convenient compared to internal infrastructure.

-A little digression: if you plan to escape to a task haven, where extradition laws do not apply, to live long and happy life it is estimated that you would need at least 7 million euros.
-Is your data really worth to so much to risk its sharing?
+A little digression: if you plan to escape to a task haven, where extradition laws do not apply, to live a long and happy life, it is estimated that you would need at least 7 million euros.
+Is your data really worth so much to risk its sharing?

 5) I can’t afford it…

-You might expect, that my next argument will be spending our 100 or 200 euros per month, in comparison with systems costing 100 000 euros, but that’s not how entrepreneurs think.
-The software is an investment, which should be worth each cent spent, where large manufactures spending regularly millions of dollars, still are in the black, so let’s rephrase that question.
+You might expect that my next argument will be spending 100 or 200 euros per month compared to systems costing 100 000 euros, but that’s not how entrepreneurs think.
+The software is an investment that should be worth each cent spent, where large manufacturers regularly spending millions of dollars are still in the black, so let’s rephrase that question.

-If you want to save more money click here to read on.
+If you want to save more money, read on production calculation.